Nino-Data-Audit/danao-housing-disaster-model/README.md

 This repository executes a Socio-Economic Risk Audit of housing destruction in Danao City following Typhoon Tino ($n=177$).
 The framework investigates the causal relationship between household income and structural failure, focusing on detecting "High-Signal" indicators in small-sample disaster datasets.

 🛠️ Technical Workflow (The Universal Logic)

-Environment: Built in R using tidyverse for ETL and pwr for sensitivity analysis.
+The Environment: Built in R using tidyverse for ETL and pwr for sensitivity analysis.

 The ETL (Logical Audit): * Normalization: Addressed non-standard survey entries (e.g., "5.5K") using mathematical multipliers to preserve economic variance and prevent data loss.